Where to eat a good cassoulet in Paris? Our good addresses

 Les Fabricants, le restaurant abordable où la cuisine du sud-ouest est à l'honneurLes Fabricants, le restaurant abordable où la cuisine du sud-ouest est à l'honneurLes Fabricants, le restaurant abordable où la cuisine du sud-ouest est à l'honneurLes Fabricants, le restaurant abordable où la cuisine du sud-ouest est à l'honneur Les Fabricants: the restaurant with comforting, generous and affordable dishes

-Les Fabricants is a good neighborhood address that has become a real institution in the 11th arrondissement of Paris.
-Here, you'll discover a good-natured spot with home-made dishes that are ultra-comforting and offer excellent value for money.
-Be careful not to have your eyes bigger than your stomach: the dishes are very copious.
+Les Fabricants has become a neighborhood institution in Paris's 11th arrondissement.
+Here, you'll discover a casual spot offering ultra-comfortable, home-cooked dishes at excellent value for money.
+And don't let your eyes get too big for your stomach: the dishes are very hearty.
 [Read more]

 Auberge Pyrénées Cévennes - Bistrot Paris 11e - soufflé caramel beurre saléAuberge Pyrénées Cévennes - Bistrot Paris 11e - soufflé caramel beurre saléAuberge Pyrénées Cévennes - Bistrot Paris 11e - soufflé caramel beurre saléAuberge Pyrénées Cévennes - Bistrot Paris 11e - soufflé caramel beurre salé L'Auberge Pyrénnées Cévennes, the authentic, gourmet Parisian bistro